Vanishing opinions in Latan\'e model of opinion formation: Abstract

 \section{Abstract}

-In this paper, the results of the computer simulations based on Nowak--Szamrej--Latan\'e model with multiple (from two to five) opinions available in the system are presented.
-We introduce the noise discrimination level as a quite useful quantity that allows qualitative characterization of the system.
-We show that depending on the introduced noise discrimination level, the range of actors' interactions and the information noise level, the ultimate number of the opinions (measured as the number of clusters of actors sharing the same opinion in clusters greater than the noise discrimination level) may be smaller than the number of opinions available in the system.
+In this paper, the results of computer simulations based on Nowak--Szamrej--Latan\'e model with multiple (from two to five) opinions available in the system are presented.
+We introduce the noise discrimination level (which says how small the clusters of agents could be considered as negligible) as a quite useful quantity that allows qualitative characterization of the system.
+We show that depending on the introduced noise discrimination level, the range of actors' interactions (controlled indirectly by an exponent in distance scaling function, the larger the exponent the more influential the nearest neighbors are) and the information noise level (modeled as social temperature, which increases results in increase of randomness in taking the opinion by the agents), the ultimate number of the opinions (measured as the number of clusters of actors sharing the same opinion in clusters greater than the noise discrimination level) may be smaller than the number of opinions available in the system.
 These are observed in small and large information noise limits but result in either unanimity, or polarization, or randomization of opinions.
-We also show that the larger the range of interaction, the more influential the nearest neighbors are.

 \keywords{sociophysics; social impact; opinion dynamics; clusterization and polarization; information noise}